The ancient city of Canterbury is one of the most historic centres in Europe and is a UNESCO World Heritage site

 Canterbury has cultural events through the year.
 The Marlowe Theatre, a 1200-seat theatre, has big touring productions including musicals, drama, dance, opera, ballet, pantomime, children’s shows, comedy and music concerts of all kinds.

-The Gulbenkian theatre is a centre of culture with the best of independent film, comedy, theatre, music, children’s shows and dance.
-For film lovers there is also a large Odeon cinema in the town centre which has regular premiers and discounts for students.
+The Gulbenkian Theatre is a centre of culture with the best of independent film, comedy, theatre, music, children’s shows and dance.
+For film lovers there is a large Odeon cinema in the town centre which has regular premiers and discounts for students, as well as an independent cinema: The Curzon.

 There are also many music festivals including the award-winning The Lounge on the Farm in July.
-Look for concerts at the cathedral through the year and the annual Canterbury Arts Festival in the autumn.
+Look for concerts at Canterbury Cathedral through the year and the annual Canterbury Arts Festival in the autumn.

 If you enjoy good food and drink there are many restaurants and cafes in the city, as well as traditional pubs often serving home cooked dishes.
 High street market stalls have some of the finest food, drink and crafts available in the South East and you can enjoy food demonstrations and tasting sessions.
 There are specialist food and drink festivals during the summer and at Christmas, when stall holders from across Europe come to share their produce.